Scope of Services

 • Finding the right kind and level of mental health support when you need it should be straightforward.
 We can help you find a support pathway.

-• Mental Health support can be anything from how to promote and care for our well-being, how to seek academic accommodation while dealing with a mental health concern, through to counselling, medical, and/or specialist support.
+• Mental Health support can be anything from how to care for our well-being, how to find a place where you belong and/or how to seek academic accommodation while dealing with a mental health concern.
+This can happen with the help of physicians, therapists, academic and accessibility advisors, wellness coaches, and your friends and family.

 We provide a confidential, judgement free, culturally responsive and safe space for you to receive care and support.